 This is a perfect cheesecake with sour cream.
-It's smooth and creamy, uses few ingredients, it's hard to mess up and is a crowd-pleasing dessert.
-It was my go-to recipe for years, and I can't believe I'm posting it almost a decade after starting this blog!
+It's smooth and creamy, uses few ingredients, and it's hard to mess up.
+It was my go-to recipe for years (and brought raves from everyone!), and I can't believe I'm posting it almost a decade after starting this blog.
 It was worth the wait.

 Why call it a sour cream cheesecake?

-This recipe uses almost the same amount for both, making it a cheesecake recipe with sour cream, for sure.
+This recipe uses almost the same amount of cream cheese and sour cream, making it a cheesecake recipe with sour cream, for sure.

-This is the first cheesecake I ever made when I started baking, and the only one I made for years.
+This is the first cheesecake I ever made (over 30 years ago!), and the only one I made for years.
 It embodies my strong beliefs about cheesecake: few ingredients, a smooth and creamy filling, and a no-fuss buttery graham cracker crust.

 You might or might not have realized that I'm a cheesecake fanatic, a complete groupie, and a purist.